Uganda: 5 Ways to Tackle Gender Inequality Through Tax Justice

 Besides a presentation at the United Nations Regional Resource Center on March 6th about the progress towards the country’s commitments on women and leadership over the past 25 years, FOWODE also started a dialogue with the Ugandan citizens through social media.
 It aimed to hear the population’s thoughts regarding their tax system and discuss solutions to make it fairer.

 Here are some suggestions of the FOWODE to tackle gender inequality through tax justice:

 1. Reduce tax avoidance and illicit financial flows

-First and foremost, the Forum defends the importance of ensuring that corporations pay their fair share of taxes.
-In many countries, including Uganda, companies have some benefits to start operations, supported by the idea that it will boost the local economy.
-However, it facilitates tax evasion, which impacts directly the public services: without a proper budget, the governments reduce their spending in public services.
+First and foremost, FOWODE defends the importance of ensuring that corporations pay their fair share of taxes.
+In many countries, including Uganda, companies have some benefits including lengthy tax holidays to start operations, supported by the idea that it will boost the local economy.
+However, in many instances it facilitates tax evasion, which impacts directly the public services: without a proper budget, the governments reduce their spending in public services.
 This affects more women and girls, given they have less conditions to afford private services.

 2. Simplify the tax system to encourage formalization

 FOWODE’s members believe that many people struggle to understand the country’s tax system and a simplification could improve the tax collection.
 According to FOWODE, about 50% of Uganda's economy is still informal.
 “This not only impacts negatively on tax collection, but also retards innovation and business growth”, Juliet affirmed.
 “Citizens can only be engaged in what they have awareness of.”
 It is essential that both civil society organizations and the government put in place sensitization campaigns for citizens on their economic rights.